Dave Thomas (footballer, born 1950): Club career

 Thomas made his senior debut in Burnley's 8–1 defeat to West Bromwich Albion in the 1966–67 season.

 Thomas's most successful season was undoubtedly 1975–76 while playing for Queens Park Rangers.
 QPR led the First Division for much of the season, narrowly missing out by one point to Liverpool after the final game of the season.
 Thomas was a pivotal figure in the team, providing Stan Bowles, Gerry Francis and others with outstanding service from the wing.

 Following his transfer to Everton, Thomas continued to enjoy success in the 1977–78 season while playing for Everton.
 Everton's top marksman Bob Latchford scored 30 goals in the league that season, Thomas providing more of his goals than anybody else with some more accurate crosses.
-His transfer in October 1972 from Burnley to QPR was then a record fee for a Second Division Club: £165,000.
+His transfer in October 1972 from Burnley to QPR for £165,000 was a then record fee for a Second Division club.
 In 1981, Thomas played a single summer season with the Vancouver Whitecaps in the North American Soccer League.